Rusco, Elmer R.

 Abstract The Center for Western North American Studies was established in 1963, to support a systematic study of Nevada and the Western North American region, and to develop a program to collect documentary materials and promote regional research.
 The records in this collection are primarily executive board minutes, reports, memorandums, correspondence, 1963-1969, and the Center's chronological files, 1965-1967.
 Also included are acquisition correspondence and reports, 1963-1966; general correspondence,...

-Abstract Unedited transcript of a taped interview conducted by Elmer R. Rusco in which Dodge discussed then recent changes in the Legislature, issues facing future sessions, and related matters.
+Overview Carl Dodge was a Nevada state senator (Republican) from Churchill County, 1959-1980.
+The collection contains an unedited transcript of a taped interview conducted by Elmer R. Rusco in which Dodge discussed then recent changes in the Legislature, issues facing future sessions, and related matters.

 Scope and Contents Papers relating to Rusco's research and publications.

 Overview "Friends of Pyramid" was a Nevada non-profit organization incorporated in 1982 to support and work in concert with the Pyramid Lake Paiute Tribe to protect and preserve the unique resources of Pyramid Lake and its environs.
 Included are minutes, agendas, correspondence, position papers, membership rolls, special events files, articles about Pyramid Lake, correspondence with other environmental organizations, subject files, and clippings.
 Dates range from 1968-1997 with the majority of material...

 Dates: 1968-1997; Majority of material found within 1982-1997